Putting AI to work with Watson

 - Connections: Watson Studio provides connections to import data from IBM Services (Db2, Cognos, Cloudant, Cloud Object Storage, and many more) and for third-party services (Amazon S3, Hortonworks HDFS, Microsoft SQL Server, Salesforce, MySQL, Oracle, Google BigQuery, and many more).

 IBM Watson Machine Learning Accelerator is geared toward enterprises.
 It is a software bundle that is optimized to run on Power hardware.
 It bundles IBM PowerAI, IBM Spectrum Conductor, IBM Spectrum Conductor Deep Learning Impact, and support from IBM for the whole stack including the open source deep learning frameworks.
 It provides an end-to-end, deep learning platform for data scientists.

-IBM IBM Visual Insights provides a video and image analysis platform that offers built-in deep learning models that learn to analyze images and video streams for classification and object detection.
-IBM Visual Insights is built on open source frameworks and provides sophisticated methods to create models with an easy to understand user interface.
+IBM Maximo Visual Inspection provides a video and image analysis platform that offers built-in deep learning models that learn to analyze images and video streams for classification and object detection.
+Maximo Visual Inspection is built on open source frameworks and provides sophisticated methods to create models with an easy to understand user interface.

 - Spectrum Conductor: Deploys modern computing frameworks and services for an enterprise environment, both on-premises and in the cloud.

 - Snap ML: A library developed by IBM Research for training generalized linear models with the intent on removing training time as a bottleneck.
 Snap ML scales gracefully to data sets with billions, and offers distributed training and GPU acceleration.